Akhil (singer)

 Akhil Pasreja, known mononymously as Akhil, is an Indian playback singer, songwriter and music performer.
 He made his Bollywood singing debut in Luka Chuppi (2019).
-He was born in an Arora family in Jalandhar, Punjab.
+He was born in Jalandhar, Punjab.

 Career

 In February 2014, his first single "Muradaan" was released under HSR Entertainment (formerly Yellow Music).
 He previously sang a song titled "Pee Lain De" in 2012 though.

 His Punjabi-language single "Khaab", which was released in February 2016 became popular on YouTube.
 In February 2019, a Hindi remake of Khaab, Duniyaa, was recorded for the film Luka Chuppi.

 In June 2016, he collaborated with music composer "Manni Sandhu" for a single titled "Gani" for his album Welcome to the Future, released by Speed Records.
 A year later, he released the single "Life" starring Bollywood actress Adah Sharma.

 In 2017 he was awarded "Best Breakthrough Act" at the Brit Asia TV Music Awards.